 Try this out for yourself: watch a brief Youtube video, such as "Charlie Bit My Finger-Again."
-While listening to the video but not watching the screen, write down everything you hear the children vocalize.
-Now replay the video, listening while reviewing your transcription.
+Without watching the video, write down everything you hear the children vocalize.
+Now replay the audio portion of the video while reviewing your transcription.